AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

      <compiler name="name" version="..."
      runtime="..." language="..." />

-  The name and language attributes, when specified, match the corresponding attributes used in the `<compiler_description>` children.
+  The language attribute, when specified, matches the corresponding attribute used in the `<compiler_description>` children.
 All other attributes are regular expressions, which are matched against the corresponding selected compilers.
 When an attribute is not specified, it will always match.
 Matching is done in a case-insensitive